lovinglifemediawebdev/ai-agent-mcp/MCP-REFERENCE.md

 **NOTE**: All requests automatically trigger atomic planning analysis and context-aware responses for any framework.

+### 🎯 Mode Selection Guidance

+#### Use Agent Mode When:
+- You want complete automation
+- You're comfortable with AI running commands directly
+- You don't need to interrupt or modify commands
+- You prefer hands-off execution

+#### Use Ask Mode When:
+- You need full terminal control
+- You want to review commands before execution
+- You need to cancel or modify running processes
+- You prefer step-by-step verification
+- You're working with sensitive operations
+- You want to learn what each command does

 ### Starting a New Project (Framework-Flexible)
 ```
 @MCP-REFERENCE.md I'm starting a new [framework-name] project.
 Please use atomic planning to break down the setup process.